 Public school origins

-Initially the most distinctive difference between the two games was that in association football goals were scored by kicking the ball under a bar, and in rugby by going over the bar.
+Initially the most distinctive difference between the two games was that in association football goals were scored by kicking the ball under a bar, and in rugby by kicking it over the bar.
 (A try was simply an opportunity to ‘try’ for a kick over the goal.)
-Eventually the greatest difference came to be how the ball was propelled: rugby rules allowed for handling and running with the ball and association only allowed kicking.
+Eventually the greatest difference came to be how the ball was propelled: rugby rules allowed for handling and running with the ball and association only allowed kicking and heading.
 Under rugby rules, the ball could only be passed backwards, but in the association game, it could be passed in any direction.

 New Zealand origins

-One of the schools to adopt rugby was Christ’s College in north London.
-A young New Zealander, Charles John Monro, was sent there for his education in the late 1860s, and played the new game.
-At that stage football in New Zealand was a mixture of Australian rules and various old English games.
+Meanwhile, a young New Zealander, Charles John Monro, had been sent to Christ’s College in north London for his education in the late 1860s, and played rugby there.
+At that time football in New Zealand was a mixture of Australian rules and various old English games.

-When Monro returned home in 1870, he persuaded the Nelson club, formed two years before, that rugby was better than the hybrid football it was playing.
+When Monro returned home in 1870 he persuaded the Nelson club, formed two years before, that rugby was better than the hybrid football it was playing.
 Monro and a club founder, Robert Tennent, suggested to Nelson College’s headmaster, Frank Simmons, a Rugby School old boy, that the school switch to the rugby rules.
-He agreed, and the first game of rugby in New Zealand, between College and Town, was played on 14 May 1870.
-On 12 September that year Nelson travelled to Wellington to play a Petone team – the beginning of regular annual contests between the two communities.
-Rugby had now got a start.
+Simmons agreed, and a game of rugby between College and Town was played on 14 May 1870.
+On 12 September that year Nelson travelled to Wellington to play at Petone – the beginning of regular annual contests between the two communities.
+Rugby now had a foothold.